 The law cannot heal injuries or bring back a deceased loved one.
-However, in the United States the law can and does provide financial compensation to those who have been injured or killed due to the negligence or fault of another.
+However, in the United States, the law can and does provide financial compensation to those who have been injured or killed due to the negligence or fault of another.
 Once liability has been found, the law seeks to compensate the injured person, or deceased’s estate, for all aspects of damages, both to property and person.

 Such damages include, but are not limited to, past, current and future medical expenses, pain and suffering, lost wages and income, loss of enjoyment of life, loss of support and enjoyment of life (loss of consortium) of family members of the injured or deceased, and other losses resulting from the injury or death.
-Personal injury damages routinely include compensation for reduction in life expectancy, scarring and disfigurement, and permanent, as well as temporary, disability.
-Damages may also include compensation for psychological injuries such as therapy, psychiatric treatment, rehabilitation, retraining, and other non-physical injuries or losses resulting from the incident that caused the injury or death.
+Personal injury damages routinely include compensation for the reduction in life expectancy, scarring and disfigurement, and permanent, as well as temporary, disability.
+Costs may also include compensation for psychological injuries such as therapy, psychiatric treatment, rehabilitation, retraining, and other non-physical injuries or losses resulting from the incident that caused the injury or death.
 Additionally, any loss of or damage to property may also be included in damages.

 Proving damages can require not only medical records from treating physicians, but also the testimony of treating physicians, experts, and others.
-Urban Thier & Federer, P.A. has extensive experience working with medical professionals not only to secure medical records, psychological treatment records, lost wages proof, and other documentary evidence, but also in securing testimony, including translations where necessary, to ensure that a strong damages case is put forward.
+Urban Thier & Federer, P.A. has extensive experience working with medical professionals not only to secure medical records, psychological treatment records, lost wages proof, and other documentary evidence but also in obtaining testimony, including translations where necessary, to ensure that a strong damages case is put forward.